Aadesh-1404/aadesh-1404.github.io/_pages/teaching.md

     - Designing assignments based on Computer Vision and Image Processing.
 Conducting vivas to evaluate assignments.
     - Arranging Discussion hours to solve the doubts of students.
 Drafting tutorial solutions.

+3. ## Academic Discussion Hour Mentor
+   Computing Course, IIT Gandhinagar, Winter 2022
+    - Teaching basic concepts of coding in Python to around 300 students.
+    - Individual discussion hours to solve the doubts of students.